 TMJ disorder is a common and easily treated problem.
-If you have tried some of our suggestions and they have not worked, do not hesitate to call us at (310) 273-2020 or email our appointment coordinator to set up your complimentary consultation today.
+If you have tried some of our suggestions and they have not worked, do not hesitate to call us at 310-273-9919 or email our appointment coordinator to set up your complimentary consultation with our dentist today.
 Life is too short to suffer with annoying, recurring pain, so you owe it to yourself to come in!

-When people say they have “TMJ”, that usually means they have TMJ Pain/Syndrome.
-The TMJ Pain/Syndrome is a combination of various signs and symptoms that emanate from this joint: pain upon opening, chewing, clicking, or locking, limited mouth opening, deviation to one side opening, or any combination of the above can be an indication of past or current TMJ problems.
+When people say they have “TMJ,” that usually means they have TMJ pain/syndrome.
+TMJ pain/syndrome is a combination of various signs and symptoms that emanate from this joint: pain upon opening, chewing, clicking, locking or limited mouth opening, deviation to one side opening, or any combination of the above can be an indication of past or current TMJ problems.

 A mouth guard is a soft appliance that is made to go between upper and lower teeth to protect the teeth against impact.
 A mouth guard is for waking hours only and must not be worn at night.

-When teeth interferences have made the TMJ muscles compensate and deform, a splint therapy is needed to gradually reform the tissues and muscles to their physiological shapes and positions.
+When teeth interference has made the TMJ muscles compensate and deform, splint therapy is needed to gradually reform the tissues and muscles to their physiological shapes and positions.

-A full mouth bite adjustment is the most difficult and challenging dental procedure there is.
+A full-mouth bite adjustment is the most difficult and challenging dental procedure there is.
 Many factors go into a physiologically acceptable bite, but some of the factors are ignored or overlooked when teeth are restored.
-These discrepancies trigger the muscles of mastication and can give rise to clenching/grinding and muscle spasm pain that can even be mistaken with migraine pain.
-Thorough examination and diagnosis of the head and neck area must be performed by a knowledgeable dentist to rule out/diagnose/treat any bite discrepancies.
+These discrepancies trigger the muscles of mastication and can give rise to clenching or grinding and muscle spasm pain that can even be mistaken with migraine pain.
+Thorough examination and diagnosis of the head and neck area must be performed by a knowledgeable dentist to rule out, diagnose or treat any bite discrepancies.

 Causes of Grinding and Clenching